git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 dead in the water.

 Key sequences will also come up in later if you use Vim or Emacs and other TUI (Terminal User Interface) applications.
-So, if you haven't internalized the concept let's do it now.
+If you haven't internalized the concept let's do it now.
 If you already have done similar command sequences before in TUI/GUI applications, that'll come in handy.